dominikbraig/PhyPiDAQ/README.md

 ### Configuration files

+- `phypidaq.cfg`
+     global configuration for directory with configuration files and inital work directory;
+     if this file is found in the `home` directory, it takes priority over the one in the installation directory
 - `PhyPiConf.daq`
      main configuration file, depends on device configurations in sub-directory *config/*
 - `config/ADS1115Config.yaml` 16 bit ADC